Allocations

 --width 1600 > out.svg

-which you will notice is very similar to the perf invocation.
-The only differences are:
+You will notice this command is similar to the perf invocation, except:

 Other perf tricks